-- 1.3.
-Site access is proposed as a right turn only from State Route 206 and a left and right turn in from County Route 518.
+- In addition to the proposed building, the applicant is proposing II off-street parking spaces.
+The drive-through facility includes two (2) ordering lanes with stacking for I6 vehicles, which merge to a single window, and a vehicular bypass lane.
+The project also includes menu boards, lighting, landscaping, retaining walls, and sidewalks. - 1.3.
+Site access is proposed as a right turn only from State Route 206 and a full ingress from County Route 518.
 Egress from the site will be from a right turn only onto County Route 518.
-One-way circulation is proposed for the site. - 1.4.
+A one-way bi-pass lane is proposed adjacent to the drive through lane along the northern and western property lines.
+Two-way circulation is proposed in the vicinity of the proposed onsite parking. - 1.4.
 Right-of-way dedication will be provided at the corner of Routes 206 and 518 and along the Route 518 frontage.
 The dedication area is 392 square feet and it will reduce the lot area from 0.5197 to 0.5107 acres. - 1.5.
-The proposed building is 11⁄2 story, side-gabled, three -bay facade fiber cement lap siding structure.
-The main entrance is at the central bay and is emphasized by a gable and a cupola.
-The northerly bay includes large windows and the southerly bay includes a large false window with opaque glass on the front façade and dormer windows above.
+The proposed building is 11⁄2 story, side- gabled, fiber cement lap siding structure.
+The main entrance is on the southerly façade facing Route 518 and is emphasized by a gable and a cupola.
+The easterly façade facing Route 206 includes large windows on the southeasterly corner.
 There is a stone or masonry water table, and the roof is charcoal black asphalt shingle.
-The north elevation has a relatively large window set towards the front of the building while the south elevation has a drive-through window towards the center of the facade.
+The west elevation has a drive-through window towards the center of the facade.
 At the rear of the proposed structure, there is a flat roof with a "screening fence" for roof-top equipment.
-The main entrance and drive-through window shaded by metal canopies with exterior illumination. - 1.6.
+The main entrance and drive-through window are shaded by metal canopies with exterior illumination.

+1.6.
 All existing improvements are proposed for removal.
 The site was formerly used as a retail gasoline dispenser/ automobile service station and is currently occupied by a small building, concrete pad and pump islands.
 The gas pumps and underground storage tanks associated with the prior use were removed in 2004.
-NJDEP issued a No Further Action (NFA) letter on and a variety of herbaceous and woody species established after closing of the former use - many of which are invasive.
+NJDEP issued a No Further Action (NFA) letter on former use - many of which are invasive.
 According to the documentation provided, the site contains no freshwater wetlands or transition areas, flood hazard areas, steeps slopes or critical wildlife habitat.